 (Courtesy of Cliff Coulson-Bonner)

-Perhaps Dave will best be known for writing 'A Corkhead's Chronicle - Experiences of a Royal Navy Clearance Diver 1955-76', an autobiographical account of his career as a CD which includes mentions of such MCDOs and CDOs as Pat Dowland, 'Uncle Bill' Filer GM MBE, George 'Franky' Franklin, Bill Grady, Steve Gobey, Mike Harwood MBE, David Hilton MBE, Stuart 'Jazz' Honour MBE, Brian 'Jumbo' Jervis, Ken Kempsell GM, Cyril Lafferty, Hamish Loudon MBE, Chris Massie-Taylor OBE, Gerry 'Pincher' Martin, Les Maynard, Neil Merrick MBE, Peter Messervy GM MBE, John O'Driscoll MBE, Harry Parker MBE, Bob Pilling, Jon Riches, Norman Taylor, Ed Thompson MBE, Julian Thomson, Harry Wardle, Sydney 'Jackie' Warner MBE DSC and Bob White MBE plus many other CDs of all ranks and rates although some names are spelled imaginatively.
+Perhaps Dave will best be known for writing 'A Corkhead's Chronicle - Experiences of a Royal Navy Clearance Diver 1955-76', an autobiographical account of his career as a CD which includes mentions of such MCDOs and CDOs as Pat Dowland, 'Uncle Bill' Filer GM MBE, George 'Franky' Franklin, Bill Grady, Steve Gobey, Mike Harwood MBE, David Hilton MBE, Stuart 'Jaz' Honour MBE, Brian 'Jumbo' Jervis, Ken Kempsell GM, Cyril Lafferty, Hamish Loudon MBE, Chris Massie-Taylor OBE, Gerry 'Pincher' Martin, Les Maynard, Neil Merrick MBE, Peter Messervy GM MBE, John O'Driscoll MBE, Harry Parker MBE, Bob Pilling, Jon Riches, Norman Taylor, Ed Thompson MBE, Julian Thomson, Harry Wardle, Sydney 'Jackie' Warner MBE DSC and Bob White MBE plus many other CDs of all ranks and rates although some names are spelled imaginatively.

 I am sure all members of our community will join me in extending our deepest sympathy and sincere condolences to Dave's family.
 I will publish further information when known.